Understanding Gonorrhoea: What Are the Symptoms and Treatments?

 Caused by the bacterium Neisseria gonorrhoeae or Neisseria gonococcus, gonorrhoea is a sexually transmitted infection (STI) that mostly affects the genital areas – though it can also affect the throat and eyes, and may rarely spread to other parts of the body.

-According to the sexual health and wellbeing charity Brook, gonorrhoea is the second most common bacterial STI in the UK after chlamydia.
+According to the sexual health and wellbeing charity Brook, gonorrhoea is the second most common bacterial STI in the UK after chlamydia (i).
 The number of people being affected by gonorrhoea is also currently increasing, particularly men.

-According to Patient, the most recent figures suggest a 15 per cent increase in the number of diagnosed gonorrhoea cases in 2013 compared with 2012.
-That same year, the number of men who have sex with men diagnosed with gonorrhoea was up by 63 per cent on the previous year.
-The highest rates of gonorrhoea are also thought to be among young adults between the ages of 15 and 24.
+According to Patient, the most recent figures suggest a 15 per cent increase in the number of diagnosed gonorrhoea cases in 2013 compared with 2012 (ii).
+That same year, men who have sex with men made up 63 per cent of all gonorrhoea diagnoses, which was 26 per cent more than the previous year (ii).
+The highest rates of gonorrhoea are also thought to be among young adults between the ages of 15 and 24 (ii).

 How is it spread?